Get exclusive money-saving offers and guides

 Ask your insurer what you should do.
 You will generally be directed to an approved panel shop, which the tow truck should take your vehicle to.

-If your vehicle requires towing from an accident where the police were not called to attend, you must report the accident to the Police Assistance Line on 131 444 after leaving the crash site.
+If your vehicle requires towing from an accident where the police were not called to attend, you must report the accident to the Police Assistance Line on 131 444 within 24 hours of leaving the crash site.
+Failing to do so could lead to you being fined, getting demerit points or worse.

 The final step after an accident is to make a claim with your insurance company.
 If your vehicle was towed to a panel beater approved by your insurer, repairs will usually be authorised fairly quickly.